Yazan-Hamdan/docker-compose-edu/README.md

 # DOCKER-COMPOSE-EDU

+## Important to notice
+My application consists of multiple Docker Compose files, each serving a specific purpose.
+While it is not necessary to use these files individually, they exist to offer flexibility and the option to start services independently, if desired.

+For example, if you want to start only the backend and the database only, you can use the Docker Compose file located in the backend directory.
+This particular file is designed to set up the necessary containers for the backend services and the associated database.

+in the root directory of the application, you will find a Docker Compose file that utilizes the images I've pushed to Docker Hub.
+This file simplifies the setup process by pulling the required images and creating the appropriate containers.

+Feel free to choose the approach that best suits your needs and workflow.
+Whether you decide to start services independently using specific Docker Compose file or utilize the Docker Compose file in the root directory to start the entire application

 ## Description

 This project is a simple educational example of a Docker Compose setup.
 It includes a MySQL database, a backend server built with ExpressJS, and a frontend application built with ReactJS.